silver-times/Figma-to-React_TailwindCSS_Website/README.md

 # Modern-day UI/UX Website with ReactJS

 This project was made with the modern frontend technologies.
-The website is also responsive.
+The website is responsive with covering mobile, tablet-view, laptops and large-desktops.

 ## Available Scripts